 This acts like a variable and exists for a particular batch of query execution.
-It gets dropped once it comes out of batch.
-This is also created in the Tempdb database but not the memory.
-This also allows you to create primary key, identity at the time of Table variable declaration but not non-clustered index.
+It gets dropped once it comes out of the batch.
+This is also created in the tempdb database but not the memory.
+This also allows you to create a primary key, identity at the time of Table variable declaration but not non-clustered index.

 GO DECLARE @TProduct TABLE ( SNo INT IDENTITY(1,1), ProductID INT, Qty INT ) --Insert data to Table variable @Product INSERT INTO @TProduct(ProductID,Qty) SELECT DISTINCT ProductID, Qty FROM ProductsSales ORDER BY ProductID ASC --Select data Select * from @TProduct --Next batch GO Select * from @TProduct --gives error in next batch

-Temp Tables are physically created in the Tempdb database.
-These tables act as the normal table and also can have constraints, index like normal tables.
+Temp Tables are physically created in the tempdb database.
+These tables act as the normal table and also can have constraints, an index like normal tables.

 CTE is a named temporary result set which is used to manipulate the complex sub-queries data.
-This exists for the scope of statement.
-This is created in memory rather than Tempdb database.
-You cannot create any index on CTE.
+This exists for the scope of a statement.
+This is created in memory rather than the Tempdb database.
+You cannot create an index on CTE.

 Table Variable acts like a variable and exists for a particular batch of query execution.
-It gets dropped once it comes out of batch.
-This is also created in the Tempdb database but not the memory.
+It gets dropped once it comes out of a batch.
+This is also created in the tempdb database but not the memory.